oroinc/documentation/user/back-office/system/configuration/commerce/inventory/allowed-statuses.rst

      b) Click on the inventory status to select/deselect it.
 Press Shift and click to select/deselect a range of items.
 Press Ctrl and click to select/deselect multiple items in no particular order.

 4. Click **Save**.

+Once the default statuses are defined, you can then change the status manually directly from the :ref:`all inventory levels page <user-guide--inventory--manage-levels>` or :ref:`per each product <create-simple-product-inventory>` individually.